 With summer winding down, and the promise of cooler temps on the horizon, thoughts of a fall getaway may loom large.
-In our opinion, autumn is the best time to visit Cape Cod.
+In our opinion, autumn is a wonderful time to visit Cape Cod.
 The summer crowds have thinned, the beaches are still warm enough for sunning and swimming, and the fall colors sweep slowly across the marshes and bogs and thinning crowds — at the beach, in our shops, and in our restaurants.
 Plus, when you stay at the Captain Farris House on Old Main Street in South Yarmouth, you’ll be ideally located to enjoy the best of Cape Cod.
 Of course, you could spend weeks exploring this lovely peninsular, and all its nooks and crannies.
 But, if time runs short and you want to maximize your visit, follow our itinerary for 3 perfect fall days on Cape Cod.

-Day One: Route 6A, The Olde King’s Highway
+Day 1: Route 6A, The Olde King’s Highway

 For an overview of the historic north side of Cape Cod, spend some time driving scenic Route 6A from Yarmouth Port east towards Orleans.
 Designated one of the most scenic byways in America, the route cruises past lovely antique shops, art galleries, boutiques, old sea captain’s mansions, and one-of-a-kind gift shops.

 Our favorite lunch stop on this tour is the Brewster Fish House for a delicious bowl of chowder and some fresh New England seafood.
 Or you may prefer the view across the marsh at The Marshside in Dennis.